 17.7 Personal Leave Days

-An employee may choose two (2) workdays as personal leave days to be used during each fiscal year of this agreement.
-The employee must have been continuously employed by the University for more than four (4) months.
+An employee may choose two (2) workdays as personal leave days to be used during each fiscal year of this agreement; and made available for use at the start of employment.

 17.7.1 Employees will be permitted to take their selected day as the union personal leave day if:

 a.
-The employee has given at least fourteen (14) calendar days’ written notice to the supervisor.
-However, the supervisor has the discretion to allow a shorter notice period.
+The employee has given prior notice to their supervisor in accordance with the University Employee Leave Policy and Procedure.

 b.
 The number of employees choosing a specific day off allows the University to continue its work efficiently and/or not incur overtime.